Mikhail Gorbachev: August coup and government crises

 At the 28th Communist Party Congress in July 1990, hardliners criticized the reformists, but Gorbachev was re-elected party leader.
-Seeking compromise with the liberalizers, Gorbachev assembled a team of his own and Yeltsin's advisers to come up with an economic reform package: the result was the "500 Days" programme.
+Seeking compromise with the liberalizers, Gorbachev assembled a team of his own and Yeltsin's advisers to come up with an economic reform package: the result was the "500 Days" program.
 This called for further decentralization and some privatization.
 In September, Yeltsin presented the plan to the Russian Supreme Soviet, which backed it.
 Many in the Communist Party and state apparatus warned against it, and it was abandoned.

 By mid-November 1990, much of the press was calling for Gorbachev to resign and predicting civil war.
 In November, he announced an eight-point program with governmental reforms, among them the abolition of the presidential council.
 By this point, Gorbachev was isolated from many of his former close allies and aides.
 Yakovlev had moved out of his inner circle and Eduard Shevardnadze had resigned.

 Amid growing dissent in the Baltics, in January 1991 Gorbachev demanded that the Lithuanian Supreme Council rescind its pro-independence reforms.
 Soviet troops occupied buildings in Vilnius and attacked protesters, 15 of whom were killed.
 A referendum on the issue brought 76.4% in favor of continued federation; the six rebellious republics had not taken part.
 Negotiations took place to decide what form the new constitution would take; it was planned to be signed in August.